-- a) An institution must maintain for a period of at least seven (7) years records of: - (i) Each sexual harassment investigation including any determination regarding responsibility and any audio or audiovisual recording or transcript required under subsection g of subsection 8, any disciplinary sanctions imposed on the respondent, and any remedies provided to the complainant designed to restore or preserve equal access to the institution's education program or activity; - (ii) Any appeal and the result therefrom; - (iii) Any informal resolution and the result therefrom; and - (iv) All materials used to train Title IX Coordinators, investigators, hearing officers, decision -makers, and any person who facilitates an informal resolution process.
-An institution must make these training materials publicly available on its website, or if the institution does not maintain a website the institution must make these materials available upon request for inspection by members of the public; - (v) For each response required under subsections 3 and 4, an institution must create, and maintain for a period of seven (7) years, records of any actions, including any supportive measures, taken in response to a report or formal complaint of sexual harassment.
-In each instance, the institution must document the basis for its conclusion that its response was not deliberately indifferent, and document that it has taken measures designed to restore or preserve equal access to the institution's education program or activity.
-If an institution does not provide a party with supportive measures, then the institution must document the reasons why such a response was not clearly unreasonable in light of the known circumstances.
+a.
+An institution must maintain for a period of at least seven (7) years records of:

+i.
+Each sexual harassment investigation including any determination regarding responsibility and any audio or audiovisual recording or transcript required under Subsection g of Subsection 8, any disciplinary sanctions imposed on the respondent, and any remedies provided to the complainant designed to restore or preserve equal access to the institution's education program or activity;

+ii.
+Any appeal and the result therefrom;

+iii.
+Any informal resolution and the result therefrom; and

+iv.
+All materials used to train Title IX Coordinators, investigators, hearing officers, decision-makers, and any person who facilitates an informal resolution process.
+An institution must make these training materials publicly available on its website, or if the institution does not maintain a website the institution must make these materials available upon request for inspection by members of the public;

+v.
+For each response required under Subsections 3 and 4, an institution must create, and maintain for a period of seven (7) years, records of any actions, including any supportive measures, taken in response to a report or formal complaint of sexual harassment.
+In each instance, the institution must document the basis for its conclusion that its response was not deliberately indifferent, and document that it has taken measures designed to restore or preserve equal access to the institution must document the reasons why such a response was not clearly unreasonable in light of the known circumstances.
 The documentation of certain bases or measures does not limit the institution in the future from providing additional explanations or detailing additional measures taken.

-13. False Reports.
+14. False Reports

 Because discrimination and sexual harassment frequently involve interactions between persons that are not witnessed by others, reports of discrimination or sexual harassment cannot always be substantiated by additional evidence.
 Lack of corroborating evidence or "proof" should not discourage individuals from reporting discrimination or sexual harassment under this policy.
 However, individuals who knowingly make false reports or submit false information during the complaint process may be subject to disciplinary action under the applicable institution and Board of Regents disciplinary procedures.
 This provision does not apply to reports made in good faith, even if the facts alleged in the report cannot be substantiated by subsequent investigation.

-14. Retaliation.
+15. Retaliation